 Unfortunately, this time of year we see a lot fundraising ideas – most notably by photographers that focus on the use of real bunnies and chicks and we do not recommend doing those for obvious reasons.

-Children and baby chicks and bunnies are typically not in the animals best interest.
-Yes, they are are usually succcessful Easter fundraisers – but if you love animals, please look at other fundraising options like some of the great ideas below!
+Children placed with baby chicks and bunnies are typically not in the animals best interest.
+Yes, they are are usually successful Easter fundraisers – but if you love animals, please look at other fundraising options like some of the great ideas below.